laurenpalladino/lauren-learns-python/README.md

 # lauren-learns-python

-dumping ground for personal projects
+A space for small python projects to help me learn the language!